canonical/ubuntu.com/README.md

 Once the server has started, you can visit <http://127.0.0.1:8001> in your browser.

+For more information on how to work with ubuntu.com project please refer to [HACKING.md](HACKING.md).

 # Deploy

 You can find the deployment config in the deploy folder.